SFH-Foundation/sfhfoundation/docs/books/poetry-aphorisms/index.md

+---
 title: Poetry & Aphorisms

-description: Poetry & Aphorisms Book Category
+description: An overview of the books of Poetry & Aphorisms by Shaykh Fadhlalla Haeri, an acknowledged Sufi master and adept in the way of self-knowledge and transformation.
+image: books/poetry-aphorisms/img/garden-meaning.jpg
+---

 # Poetry and Aphorisms